How to write a conclusion paragraph

-No matter what kind of essay you’re writing, the conclusion is one of the most important paragraphs.
+The conclusion is the final paragraph of your essay.
 A strong conclusion doesn’t just summarize what you’ve already written.
 It aims to:

-- Leave the reader with a sense of the essay’s broader implications.
+- Give the reader a clear sense of why your argument matters.

 Example of a good conclusion